rapidez/docs/src/3.x/theming.md

 ### `v-on-click-away`

-Using [vue-clickaway](https://github.com/simplesmiler/vue-clickaway), enabling you to close something if you click away from the element, [an example can be found within the core](https://github.com/search?q=repo%3Arapidez%2Fcore%20v-on-click-away&type=code).
+Rapidez uses [vue-clickaway](https://github.com/simplesmiler/vue-clickaway), enabling you to close something if you click away from the element.
+[An example can be found within the core](https://github.com/search?q=repo%3Arapidez%2Fcore%20v-on-click-away&type=code).

 ## Multistore